CLF Equality, Diversity and Inclusion Statement

 Bristol Brunel Academy prides itself on being a diverse and multicultural Academy.
 The BAME Students Group was set up for students to attend and share views and experiences, to support, to learn, teach and be creative.

-On Friday 19th October we asked staff and students to wear red to support against racism.
-Staff and students arrived in school in non-uniform wearing at least one item of red clothing, donating £1 to support a very worthwhile cause.
+each year we ask staff and students to wear at least one item of red clothing, donating £1 to support against racism.